Providence and Worcester Railroad: 21st century

-The Boston Surface Railroad was formed in 2014 with a goal of restoring passenger service on the P&W main line between Providence and Worcester, which was discontinued by the New Haven in 1960.
-If successful, Boston Surface would contract its train operations out to the Providence and Worcester.
-Plans for commuter service, with a stop in Woonsocket, were on hold as of 2019, with the Rhode Island Department of Transportation reporting that no substantial progress on launching train operations had been made.
+The Boston Surface Railroad was formed in 2014 to restore passenger service on the P&W main line between Providence and Worcester, which was discontinued by the New Haven in 1960.
+Boston Surface intended to contract its train operations—commuter service with a stop in Woonsocket—to the Providence and Worcester.
+In 2019, the Rhode Island Department of Transportation reported that no substantial progress on launching train operations had been made.
+The railroad filed for bankruptcy later that year, though company officials said in 2021 that they intended to begin operations eventually.

 P&W formed an agreement with the New England Central Railroad in 2012 to move Canadian National Railway trains between Canada and southern New England.
 A similar agreement was signed in 2014 to move Canadian Pacific Railway freight, with Vermont Rail System joining along with NECR.
 This was made possible by the reopening of a mothballed P&W line between Willimantic and Versailles, Connecticut in 2007, which had been out of service for several decades.
 P&W trains connect with New England Central at Willimantic via this line.